← Back to Blog

 Here's what to remember:

-The difference between actionable validation and wasted effort often comes down to one thing: did you test the right audience?
+The difference between useful validation and wasted effort often comes down to one thing: did you test the right audience?
 Start by building your first audience segment and see how it performs.

 Explore a sample report to see segmented results in action, or check out pricing to run your first will.it.sell validation test.